iip-ecosphere/platform/platform/securityDataProtection/security.services.kodex/README.md

-# IIP-Ecosphere platform: Generic Anonymziation/Pseudonymization Service
+# oktoflow platform: Generic Anonymziation/Pseudonymization Service

 This component realizes the integration of [KIPROTECT kodex]() as (deployable) generic anonymization/pseudonymization service.
 The KODEX community edition is AGPL-3.0; as we use and do not modify the binary, there is no license issue if we use, loosely integrate and distribute the official binary.